We all worry. Sometimes a little worry can be good. It makes you aware of a situation that you many need to address, or help you change your course.

 Recently, I found that I was falling victim to worrying too much and wanted to do something about it.
 I picked up Dale Carnegie’s book, “How to Stop Worrying and Start Living.”
 This book was originally written in 1944, but, as with all of his books, it could have easily been written today.
 All of his principles and examples are timeless.
 The book is packed with thought provoking principles and techniques for identifying and coping with stress and worry.

 Carnegie says this book is not a “reading book,” but written to be a guidebook or textbook.
 As I read it, I did a lot of highlighting and folding the corners of pages.
-After finishing, whenever I feel myself worrying, I pick it up and start reading.
+Even though I’ve completed the book, whenever I feel myself worrying, I pick it up and start reading again.
 Sometimes a quote or story has the power to ease my worry and fears, and put the cause of my worry in perspective.
-“We are all dreaming of some magical rose garden over the horizon- instead of enjoying the roses that are blooming outside our windows today.”
+He said, “We are all dreaming of some magical rose garden over the horizon- instead of enjoying the roses that are blooming outside our windows today.”

 There are too may excerpts from the book to include in this blog, but I want to share a few things that stick out for me.

 He writes that Mayo Clinic performed a study of 176 business executives with an average age of 44.3 years, and reported “slightly more than a third of these executives suffered from one of three ailments particular to high tension living.”
 “What shall it profit a man and gains the whole world- and loses his health.”